 Karthik (a Hindu month overlapping between October and November) is auspicious for Hindus as it is dedicated to the worship of both Lord Shiva and Lord Vishnu.
 Pushkar Mela is held in the Karthik month every year.
 During the fair, Hindus from distant places travel to pay their tributes in the Brahma temple in Pushkar and to bathe in the Pushkar lake.

 On the full moon of the Karthik month, the fair ends.

 Pushkar lake, located in the center of the city, has many ghats.
-Each ghat has its pujari or a priest who holds his own aarti at sunset.
+Each ghat has its pujari or a priest who conducts aarti at sunset.

-The pandit called himself the original priest and were one of the many there.
+The pandit called himself the original priest and was one of the many there.

 Hidden behind the shield of god and religion, some of these pandits were just making money.
 When I refused, the pandit started harassing me.

 You might want to tie a red thread on your right wrist if you want to stay away from those who trade religion for peanuts.

 As the Pushkar animal fair progresses, classical Rajasthani dancers perform their shows and musicians make music, villagers do puppet shows, experts walk on ropes, and many more cultural acts are performed.

 During these prime days of the mela, the animal traders also start leaving the fair.
 But the show goes on to keep the tourists entertained.
 A local from Pushkar told me that camels also dance towards the end of the Pushkar Mela.

 Not having the heart to see camels dance at the instruction of humans, I was happy to leave the fair early before it became a touristy affair.